cs1302uga/cs1302-ce02/README.md

    members (one full name per line).

 1. Change directories to the parent of `exercise2` (e.g., `cd ..` from `exercise2`).
-We will use the `tar` command to combine our directory hierarchy into a single file for submission.
+We will use the `tar` command to combine our directory hierarchy into a single file for backup purposes.
    To do this, execute the command:

    ```